 Classroom jobs teach responsibility and give kids ownership of their classroom.
 Pride in a job well done is a great confidence-builder.
 Here are 25 fun, easy job charts you can create for your classroom.

-Circle up for just a few minutes at the end of each day to reflect on your day together.
-Check in with how your students are feeling, talk about what went well, read some notes from the kindness bucket and set some goals for tomorrow.
+The end of the school day can get pretty hectic.
+End each day intentionally by coming together for just a few minutes to reflect on your day together.
+Check in with how your students are feeling, talk about what went well, read some notes from the kindness bucket, and set some goals for tomorrow.